rgdawson/Rgd.Sqlite3/README.md

 which I have always admired for its genius simplicity and clarity.
-With Yuri's concepts in mind, Rgd.Sqlite3 for Delphi is implemented using interfaced objects and anonymous methods, the ideas for which I got by reading "Coding in Delphi" by Nick Hodges, plus some flexible goodies for binding and fetching data, and performing transactions.
+With Yuri's concepts in mind, Rgd.Sqlite3 for Delphi is implemented using interfaced objects and anonymous methods, the ideas for which I got by reading "Coding in Delphi" by Nick Hodges, plus some flexible goodies for binding and fetching data, creating user-defined sql functions, and performing transactions.

 Query Patterns: